christianalfoni/reactx/docs/06_data_fetching.md

 };
 ```

 Now we are hiding data from the components and gain control of how components interact with it.
+But there is a drawback to this.
+If your data optimally changes its own references only when it changes, we have broken that optimization by always creating a new state reference for every todo, regardless of the underlying data changing.

-## Optimize binding of data to state
+## Optimize deriving data

-Binding data to state works for all data fetching solutions.
-But if the data fetching solution ensures consistent data references when no changes are made, we miss out on an optimiation.
 When components render lists and passes items to nested components you typically use `memo` to avoid non changing items to reconcile when other items in the list changes.
-When we `map` over the todos in `get todos` in this example we will always generate new references for the state, even though the data it wraps did not change its reference.
+When we `map` over the todos in `get todos` in the example above we will always generate new references for the state, even though the data it wraps did not change its reference.
 You can avoid this by creating a **reference cache**, as shown here with full typing:

 ```ts
 function createReferenceCache<R extends object, S>(create: (ref: D) => S) {